 Performance Restricted Stock Units.
-In addition to the time-based restricted stock unit awards described above, in fiscal year 2016, as part of our annual equity compensation program, we granted our Chief Executive Officer 22,127 restricted stock units, our Chief Financial Officer 7,732 restricted stock units, our Senior Vice President and General Manager, RF & Microwave, 7,732 restricted stock units, our Senior Vice President, Operations, 6,845 restricted stock units and our Senior Vice President and Chief Scientist, Photonics, 4,120 restricted stock units, in each case subject to performance-based vesting conditions.
-The performance-based restricted stock units are divided into three equal tranches with one tranche eligible to vest based on our non-GAAP earnings per share ("Adjusted EPS") growth during fiscal year 2016, one tranche eligible to vest based on Adjusted EPS growth during fiscal years 2016-2017 and one tranche eligible to vest based on Adjusted EPS growth during fiscal years 2016-2018.
-For each tranche, recipients can earn between 0% to 300% of the target number of performance-based restricted stock units, depending on actual performance.
-Once earned, the performance-based restricted stock units will be settled the following May, subject to continued employment with us through the settlement date.
-Our compensation committee approved these performance-based restricted stock units based on its business judgment that they reflected an appropriate level of long-term incentives to retain these officers and further align their compensation with the attainment of a key performance metric and increases in stockholder value.
+In addition to the time-based restricted stock unit awards described above, in fiscal year 2017, as part of our annual equity compensation program, we granted our Chief Executive Officer 19,074 restricted stock units, our Chief Financial Officer 6,591 restricted stock units, our Senior Vice President and Chief Scientist, Photonics 4,863 restricted stock units, our Senior Vice President, Operations 5,835 restricted stock units and our Senior Vice President and General Manager, Networks 5,909 restricted stock units, in each case, subject to performance-based vesting conditions.
+The performance-based restricted stock units granted in fiscal year 2017 are divided into three equal tranches, with one tranche eligible to be earned and to vest based on our non-GAAP earnings per share ("Adjusted EPS") growth during fiscal year 2017, one tranche eligible to be earned and to vest based on Adjusted EPS growth during fiscal years 2017-2019, with Adjusted EPS growth goals for performance periods spanning multiple fiscal years based on compound annual growth.
+For each tranche, recipients can earn between 0% to 300% of the target number of performance-based restricted stock units, depending on actual performance, based on straight-line interpolation between performance levels.
+To the extent earned, the performance-based restricted stock units will be settled in the following May, subject to continued employment with us through the settlement date.
+Our compensation committee approved these performance-based restricted stock units based on its business judgment that they reflected an appropriate level of long-term incentive necessary to retain these executives and further align their compensation with the attainment of a key performance metric.
 The size of each award was determined by our compensation committee based on consideration of the factors described above.
-Adjusted EPS is a non-GAAP financial metric and the calculation of Adjusted EPS excludes discontinued operations, the impact of fair value accounting in mergers and acquisitions ("M&A") of businesses, M&A costs, including acquisition and related integration costs, certain cost savings from synergies expected from M&A activities, income and expenses from transition services related to M&A activities, expected amortization of acquisition-related intagibles, share-based and other non-cash compensation expense, certain cash compensation, restructuring charges, litigation settlement and costs, changes in the carrying values of assets and liabilities measured at fair value, contingent consideration, amortization of debt discounts and issuance costs, other non-cash expenses, earn-out costs, restructuring costs and certain income tax items.
+Adjusted EPS is a non-GAAP financial metric and the calculation of Adjusted EPS excludes discontinued operations, the impact of fair value accounting in mergers and acquisitions ("M&A") of businesses, M&A costs, including acquisition and related integration costs, certain cost savings from synergies expected from M&A activities, income and expenses from transition services related to M&A activities, expected amortization of acquisition-related intangibles, share-based and other non-cash compensation expense, certain cash compensation, restructuring charges, litigation settlement and costs, changes in the carrying values of assets and liabilities measured at fair value, contingent consideration, amortization of debt discounts and issuance costs, other non-cash expenses, earn-out costs, restructuring costs and certain income tax items.
+Consistent with prior years, Adjusted EPS growth was selected as the applicable performance metric as our compensation committee believes that growth in Adjusted EPS is a key driver of increases in stockholder value.
+The Adjusted EPS growth goals for performance-based restricted stock units with completed performance periods that included fiscal year 2017, our actual Adjusted EPS growth for the applicable performance period and the percentage of performance-based RSUs that were earned based on such performance, are set forth in the table below: